asterinas/score-and-rank-contributors/README.md

 so that only the commits authored since `since_date` count.

-An optional `author_list` argument may be given to specify a text file that provides some extra information about the contributors.
+An optional `author_list` argument may be given to specify a text file, where each line provides some extra information about a contributor.

 ```
 Contributor A <name_a1@comp_a1> <name_a2@comp_a2> <name_a3@comp_a3>